Fix Error 3002 & Error 3200 During iOS Update

 - Windows users: hold down the SHIFT key and then click on “Restore”, point iTunes to the downloaded IPSW file

-Remember to check your hosts file too, if you blocked an Apple server or use Sauriks instead in the past for jailbreak purposes, that will cause issues now when you are updating to iOS 5.
+Remember to check your hosts file too, if you blocked an Apple server or use Sauriks instead in the past for jailbreak purposes, that will cause issues now when you are updating to the latest iOS.

 Update: Another common error is “An internal error has occurred” – this is an indication that Apple’s servers are swamped, so you may want to try again later.